Experienced San Mateo Labor Attorneys Ready To Serve You

 Q: What can I do if I haven’t been paid or if I have been underpaid by my employer?

 If you have not received full compensation for the hours you have spent at work, enforcing your rights typically starts with filing a wage claim with the California Labor Commissioner’s Office.
-While you have the option to file a claim on your own, due to the fact that there are strict rules and procedures you need to follow and the fact that you may have additional rights outside of the wage claim process, it is strongly in your best interests to hire an experienced labor law attorney.
+While you have the option to file a claim on your own, due to the fact that there are strict rules and procedures you need to follow and the fact that you may have additional rights outside of the wage claim process, it is strongly in your best interests to hire an experienced San Mateo labor lawyer.

 Q: How long do I have to seek payment of unpaid wages?